bredelings/BAli-Phy/TODO/Stack.md

 Cleanup
 ```

 `EnterReg` evaluates one register under an `EvalRequest`.
-A child frame returns
+A child frame must
-by setting `incoming_result` and popping itself.
-The parent frame consumes the
-incoming result and either advances or produces another result.
+return an `EvalResult` to exactly the parent continuation that requested the
+child evaluation.

+There are several viable return-delivery mechanisms:

+- an engine-level pending-result slot;
+- a mailbox stored on the parent frame;
+- a separate result stack;
+- immediate resume dispatch after popping the child frame.

+The important invariant is not the exact mechanism.
+The important invariant is
+that a child result is consumed by the parent frame that requested it, and that
+the result remains GC-safe while it is pending.
+If a pending result is stored in
+an evaluator frame, frame tracing must trace and remap the result registers.
+If
+the implementation chooses not to trace pending results, it must instead consume
+them before any allocation or GC can occur.

 This differs from a bytecode-style control stack plus result stack.
 That
 alternative is also viable: